String Quartet No. 8 (Villa-Lobos)

-String Quartet No. 8 is one of seventeen works in the genre by the Brazilian composer Heitor Villa-Lobos, written in 1944.
-A performance lasts approximately twenty-five minutes.
+String Quartet No. 8 is one of 17 works in the genre by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Eighth Quartet in Rio de Janeiro in 1944.
 The name of the quartet that gave the premiere in the Auditório do MEC on 5 September 1946, Rio de Janeiro, is not certain.
 However, the score is dedicated to the Quarteto Iacovino.

+A typical performance lasts approximately 25 minutes.

 Analysis

 The quartet consists of four movements: